tristanphease/gui-frameworks/README.md

 # What is this?

-This is a small project with messing around with a few different web frameworks for building GUIs.
+This is a small collection of projects just messing around with a few different web frameworks for building GUIs.
-Just want to experiment at this point without building anything deep.
+Just want to experiment at this point without building anything deep and learn new things.

-## App
+## Apps

-Want something small that tests out the basics of routing, icons, etc., might test out various technologies to see how it works
+These are the GUI apps built so far (in order).
+The thoughts on them can be found in the thoughts.md file for each one.
+None of these are serious projects, just little toy things to learn the language/framework.

+### svelte

+Wanted to learn svelte since it's apparently pretty cool, so made a small web app explaining the MathML spec using it.
+Also messed around a bit with scroll effects and threlte (library for using three.js in svelte).

+### elm

+Wanted to use elm for a few reasons, mainly that the creator evancz seems pretty cool and also wanted to learn a pure functional language.
+This app was an app that gets quotes of the day from the wikiquote API (which requires a bit of parsing since the APIs don't provide them in a convenient format) and saves them to the localstorage.

+### iced

+Wanted to learn iced since wanted to see how a GUI app using Rust would go, definitely pretty cool.
+The types in Rust wasn't so much of an issue but would struggle to make much complicated in this.
+It's also more of a native app builder, since one needs to use tauri and WASM to get this to run in the web and even then there are some issues.
+The app is one where you solve simple maths calculations

+### Bolero

+Wanted to learn F# since it's "wagie OCaml" and it's neat to see how it interacts with the other .NET languages and infrastructure.
+The app is one where you can build quizzes, save them to a json file and load them.